AnyLog-co/documentation/using grafana.md

 </pre>

 ### Executing a 'period' query
-A pre-defined qiery - for the time range in the panel, determine the last time with value and calculate the min max and average values for the data values in the interval.
+A pre-defined qiery that considers the time range in the panel, determines the last time with value and calculate the min max and average values for the data values in the interval.
 <pre>
 {
 "type" : "period",